Fermat near misses and the integral Hilbert Property: Introduction

 \subsection{Acknowledgements}

-Both authors were supported by UKRI Future Leaders Fellowship \texttt{MR/V021362/1}.
 We are grateful to Julian Demeio and Harry Shaw for useful discussions, Sam Streeter for detailed comments which led to Lemma~\ref{lem:cubic_lines}.
 We thank Kumayl Vanat for providing the data in Table \ref{tab:solutions}, and Ari Shnidman for making us aware of the paper \cite{Eliashar2023An=4} and discussing the geometry of the surface.
 We also thank Simone Coccia for various comments and pointing out a mistake in an earlier version of Lemma 3.5.
-JA thanks the Max Planck Institute for Mathematics in Bonn for their hospitality and financial support.
-JA is member of the INdAM group GNSAGA.